Julian Schuster, Ph.D.

 Chief Communications Officer

 Barbara O'Malley leads the Webster University Global Marketing and Communications (GMC) unit responsible for aligning marketing, communications and brand marketing activities across Webster's St. Louis, metro, military, global locations and online programs with the University's mission and vision.
 Her division includes the offices of Creative Services, Digital Marketing and Communications, Strategic Communications and Public Relations.
-It is responsible for creating awareness of the University's brand as the only Tier 1, private, non-profit U.S.-based university providing a network of international residential campuses.
+It is responsible for creating awareness of the University's global brand and managing institutional reputation.

 Robert W. Parrent, Ed.D.

-Dr. Robert Parrent leads the University's global recruitment and retention efforts from Webster's home campus.
-His comprehensive insight and acumen in enrollment management, including leveraging the latest technology to better serve prospective students, will help the University achieve near-term and long-term strategic goals.
+Robert Parrent leads the University's global recruitment and retention efforts from Webster's home campus.
+His comprehensive insight and acumen in enrollment management, including leveraging the latest technology to better serve prospective students, helps the University achieve near-term and long-term strategic goals.

 Parrent has more than 30 years of higher education experience, including leadership roles in enrollment and admissions at Midway College, the University of Louisville, and the University of Tennessee at Chattanooga.
 Prior to joining Webster, Parrent was vice president for Enrollment Management at University of Central Arkansas, vice president for Student Affairs at the University of Southern Indiana, and associate vice president for Enrollment Management at Southeast Missouri State University.
 He also has corporate experience as chief operations officer for Sheldon Management and Consulting in Bowling Green, Kentucky.